 Continue to go to class.
 Attendance records are kept for many classes.
 The biggest mistake that students can make is to stop attending class because they feel overwhelmed.
 This will make your situation even more difficult and could jeopardize your visa status.

 Visit your professor.
 Many professors say that although they have office hours, too few students visit them.
-You can make Goodwin College seem like a much smaller place if you visit your professors throughout the semester.
+You can make Goodwin University seem like a much smaller place if you visit your professors throughout the semester.
 You do not have to wait until you feel overwhelmed before meeting with your professors.

 Visit a tutor.
 The Academic Success Center holds tutoring sessions and you can attend as many sessions as you need each week.
 Students may make an appointment to meet with a tutor, or simply walk in.
-Services are also offered online 24/7 to any student at Goodwin College.
+Services are also offered online 24/7 to any student at Goodwin University.

 Take time to enjoy your life.
 Students often feel a great deal of pressure to succeed or excel in classes.
 However, it is not possible to succeed if you feel too much stress or anxiety.
-Try to spend time meeting new friends and enjoying sports, movies and other activities at Goodwin College or in the Hartford area.
+Try to spend time meeting new friends and enjoying sports, movies and other activities at Goodwin University or in the Hartford area.